POM: Prescription only medicine

-In view of a possible effect on calcium metabolism, patients should be advised to use no more than the recommended dose and the addition of penetration-promoting substances (such as salicylic acid) to the ointment is not permitted.
+In view of a possible effect on calcium metabolism, the addition of penetration-promoting substances (such as salicylic acid) to the ointment is not permitted.
 Occlusion is undesirable for the same reason.

-During calcipotriol treatment physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
-Topical calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).
+UV exposure during treatment with calcipotriol, physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
+Calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).